EranBoudjnah/CleanArchitectureGenerator/README.md

 ```

 When run without arguments, the command prints a short usage and suggests using `--help` or `-h` for more options.

-### Android Studio plugin

-- New menu items:
-  - New architecture package
-  - New feature
-  - New data source

-- Context menu items:
-  - New use case in domain modules
-  - New ViewModel in presentation modules